Perth

 Located on the Swan River adjacent to the Indian Ocean, Perth is the capital of and the largest city by population in Western Australia.
 It has approximately 2,098,239 inhabitants in the city proper as of 2021.
 The Perth metropolitan area (Perth GCCSA) comprised 2,116,647 residents as of the 2021 Australian Bureau of Statistics Estimate.

-Perth's rapid transit network consists of six S-Train lines.
+Perth's rapid transit network consists of eight S-Train lines.
 It also has a number of short busways, which are not covered on this site due to them not having multiple stations.

 Transperth Trains

-Operating in some form since 1881, Perth's suburban railway network consists of six S-Train lines that serve the city of Perth, Western Australia and the surrounding suburbs.
+Operating in some form since 1881, Perth's suburban railway network consists of eight S-Train lines that serve the city of Perth, Western Australia and the surrounding suburbs.

 Fremantle Line